-4. FISHING HOURS: Fishing hours will be posted on the Tournament Information Page and will be announced at the Rules Meeting.
+4. FISHING HOURS: Fishing hours and session times will be posted on the Tournament Information Page and will be announced at the Rules Meeting.

 5. ENTRY FEES/REFUNDS: Tournament entry can be done by mail, phone or internet.
 ACT will not refund or forward entry fees for lake conditions, fishing condition or bite.
 Team must request forward/ refund for personal, family or work emergencies in writing or electronic mail stating the reason for the request.
 You may sign up until the conclusion of the rules meeting the night before the event.